 Also known as the Holy Eucharist or Holy Communion.
 The principal service of worship, which reenacts the Lord’s Supper.
-From the Latin word meaning Thanksgiving.
+From the Greek word meaning Thanksgiving.

 Anglicans who identify with the teachings of Protestantism and the Reformed tradition, emphasizing Scripture and the importance of individual conscience.
 Evangelicals are sometimes called low church because they believe Christ allows great freedom in organizing the church and its liturgical practices.